Undergraduate study

 Some students opt to take a Foundation Year before they start their full undergraduate degree.
 Our Foundation Entry degree courses are designed for students who have the ability to study for a degree, but don’t have the necessary formal qualifications to directly enter their chosen honours degree programme.
 It involves an extra year of study which will help you get the skills you need.

 Choosing what to study at university can be overwhelming.
-Its a big decision that can have a huge impact on your life and career.
+It's a big decision that can have a huge impact on your life and career.
 UCAS have some handy guidance to help you decide the course that is right for you.

 There are plenty of excellent reasons to go to university to study an undergraduate degree.
 Not only will you become an expert at your chosen subject, you will have unforgettable experiences along the way.
 You'll make lots of new friends and meet people from all over the world.
-It's also great way to better your career prospects and increase your earning potential.
+It's also a great way to better your career prospects and increase your earning potential.

 Discover why you should study an undergraduate degree at UCLan.